noseka1/toolbox-container/README.md

 $ podman start toolbox
 ```

-## Initializing OpenShift Toolbox for development
+## Initializing Toolbox Container for development

 When attached to the toolbox container, you can create your Linux user like this: